AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimized-filtering-content-update.md

       <td>All </td>
       <td> </td>
       <td>Variable </td>
-      <td>Size of the batch for saving number of Content Fragments after migration.<br>This is relevant to how many CFs are saved to repository in one batch, and can be used to optimize number of writes to repository. </td>
+      <td>Size of the batch for saving the number of Content Fragments after migration.<br>This is relevant to how many CFs are saved to the repository in one batch, and can be used to optimize the number of writes to the repository. </td>
      </tr>
      <tr>
       <td>4</td>